 - Reimbursement for tools or materials purchased for the job

-For open ended contracts, the notice period should be followed to give the contractor time to replace the work and income without hardship.
-If the contract is for fixed period of time such as one year, then there should be some provision of compensation for the unfulfilled work period.
+For open-ended contracts, the notice period should be followed to give the contractor time to replace the work and income without hardship.
+If the contract is for a fixed period such as one year, then there should be some provision of compensation for the unfulfilled work period.

 Breach of Contract